Frequently Asked Questions

 Do remember to check each tree.
 We have many micro-climates and many types of soils.
 A sandier soil will allow water to move through it faster, thus drying quicker.
 Clay soils will hold the water tightly making drainage a problem.
 The soil at one spot can be completely different from a spot only a few feet away.
 You should check each individual tree to determine its watering needs.
 Mark these intervals on a calendar so you get an idea of how long it takes to dry out the soil.
 Pay special attention to weather conditions.
 If we get moisture it may be even longer before you have to water.
 Just check your soil.

 NOTE: Soil in the containers of potted trees and shrubs is very light to promote drainage and prevent root damage in plastic containers.
-The light soil will likely dry much faster than surrounding planting site soil and will likely need more frequent, lighter watering that B&B plants.
+The light soil will likely dry much faster than surrounding planting site soil and will likely need more frequent, lighter watering than B&B plants.
 Once roots grow out into their “new home”, then regular checking of the soil as described above determines watering intervals.

 How do I plant my new trees and shrubs?